Welcome to COSC 1336

 About the Course

 This is an introductory course in computer programming using Python.
 It covers preparatory computer science concepts that relate to programming.
 And, the Python language also receives substantial coverage.
 While there are no official course prerequisites, general computing skills are essential.
 For instance, students should be proficient with directory navigation, file creation/deletion/moving/copying, text editing, and basic numerical calculations.
 Unless you have considerable programming experience, this course will likely require a significant amount of time and effort.
-Students should budget at least 5-10 hours per week to study the material and complete the assignments.
+Students should budget at least five-to-ten hours per week to study the material and complete the assignments.
 Naturally, time requirements are influenced by a variety of factors such as previous experience, skills, and exposure to technical academic work.
 Five-to-ten hours is only an estimate and considerably more time may be required.

 Python is a direct descendant of the 'ABC' programming language.
 However, the initial goal of Python was to be unlike ABC in many ways and to repair the perceived deficiencies.
 Although not formally considered a member of the 'C family' of languages which include C, C++, C#, Java, Perl, and PHP, Python's syntax was influenced by C. Instead of an emphasis on expanding the base Python language to accommodate new features, the focus has been on a small core language with an expansive library.